Stochastic wave equations with constraints: well-posedness and Smoluchowski-Kramers diffusion approximation: The well-posedness: notations, assumptions and main results

 In this case, it is possible to weaken assumptions on $g_0$ and to assume that $g_0$ is only defined on $M$ and Lipschitz-continuous.
 Then by the classical Kirszbraun Theorem \cite{Kirszbraun_1934}, see also \cite{Brz+Rana_2022} and \cite{Brz+Carr_2003}, we can find a (globally) Lipschitz-continuous and bounded extension of $g_0$ from $M$ to the whole $H$. \item[3.]
 We could have added a force $f$ term to the above equation as in the deterministic equation \eqref{eq-2.18-external}, assuming only that $f$ is an $H$-valued progressively measurable process such that $f \in L^2_{\mathrm{loc}}([0,\infty; H))$, $\mathbb{P}$-almost surely.
 But for the sake of simplicity of exposition we have not done so.
 Indeed, in this paper we concentrate on different issues. \(\Box\) \end{enumerate} } \end{Remark}

-The equation above is written in the Stratonovich sense, because of the constraint to the manifold $M$.
+As we already mentioned in the present paper we decided to study the equation above in the Stratonovich sense.
 In fact, we can rewrite the Stratonovich term using the standard It\^o differential, see e.g. \cite{Brz+Elw_2000}.
-To this purpose, with the notations we have introduced above, we rewrite the second order in time equation \eqref{eq-2.26} as a system of two equations of first order in time
+To this purpose, with the notations we have introduced above, if we denote $z=(u, u_t)$, we rewrite the second order in time equation \eqref{eq-2.26} as a system of two equations of first order in time

 \dela{ }

 For a $C^1$-class function $G: \mathscr{H}\to \mathscr{L}(E,\mathscr{H})$, we define, see \cite[Definition 3.1]{Brz+Elw_2000},

 with $\tr_K$ defined as in \eqref{eqn-tr K}.
 Note that (see comments after \cite[Definition 3.1]{Brz+Elw_2000}) for all $z \in \mathscr{H}$ we have $d_zG=G^\prime(z) \in \mathscr{L}(\mathscr{H}; \mathscr{L}(E,\mathscr{H}))$ so that i.e.